jellyctf/challenges/README.md

     1. Searching the internet for similar problems that may have CTF writeups in order to get an idea of how to solve problems.
     2. For challenges with source, try grepping for `jellyCTF{` to see where you want to get to tracing the code path backwards.
     3. Making use of the hints system for challenges that have them.
 *   The event will run from {{ ctf\_start }} to {{ ctf\_end }}, after which the scoreboard will close and challenge source code and solutions will be released.
-The site and challenges will stay up until 2024-06-30T23:00:00Z (in ).
+The site and challenges will stay up until 2024-06-30T23:00:00Z.
 Feel free to post your own writeups after the event has ended, too.

 Rules